Boundary minimal models and the Rogers-Ramanujan identities: Classically free boundary minimal models

-We now move onto $\Vir_c$.
-If $c$ is not of the form $c_{p, q}$ for some $p, q \ge 2$ relatively prime integers, then $\Vir_c = \Vir^c$ by \Cref{thr:4}, and we have already solved the problem.
+We now move on to $\Vir_c$.
+If $c$ is not of the form $c_{p, q}$ for some $p, q \ge 2$ relatively prime integers, then $\Vir_c = \Vir^c$ by \zcref{thr:4}, and we have already solved the problem.
 Therefore, we assume $c$ is of this form.
 Then